Web Standards

 Design

 Once you have an established strategy for your website, you can begin thinking about aesthetics.
-Using a University of Florida web template means you will not have to worry about selecting a website color palette, header, or footer style.
-This step will lay out visuals for the type of photography and content types/widgets within the templates you will use.
-Some things to consider as you are designing:
+Using the Mercury theme means you will not have to worry about creating new designs.
+However, we strongly encourage using the Mercury design kit to plan out how you want each page to look.
+Some things to consider while you’re designing:

-1. If you are not using the templates, this will be important.
+- If you are not using the Mercury theme, this will be important.
 Make sure you always have a plan for what your website will look like on mobile.

 Copywriting